 There is a stigma behind helping recovering addicts reach sobriety with the assistance of medications.
 However, our goal is to break this stigma.
 Because opioids are such addictive drugs, they require more intensive treatments when you’re going through drug rehab.
 Other substances are often needed to lessen the severity of the withdrawal symptoms and the long-term effects opioid abuse has caused.
 This is where MAT comes in.

-We use three FDA-approved medications to treat opioid abuse: naltrexone, buprenorphine, and methadone.
+We use two FDA-approved medications to treat opioid abuse: naltrexone and buprenorphine.
 Our licensed staff prescribes and administers these in small doses.
 We allow all three to be trialed in order to find which one works the best for each patient.
 We will only use MAT for the necessary duration to help an individual reach a point where they no longer need medication.

 Requiring medication-assisted treatment in West Virginia is not something anyone should be ashamed of.
 We want more people to understand that.
 By using medications to manage the effects of opioids, our patients at Harmony Ridge have a better chance of being able to focus solely on their recovery.